MIT Workshops on Technology-Enhanced and Open Education

 - Create instructional activities for classroom that include active learning

-- Use active-learning strategies in a variety of settings and under a variety of conditions
+- Use active-learning materials (in biology, math and physics) in a variety of settings and under a variety of conditions

 - Create formative and summative assessments that will measure student learning from the active-learning materials